dwavesystems/dwave-ocean-sdk/examples/scheduling.rst

 >>> csp = dwavebinarycsp.ConstraintSatisfactionProblem(dwavebinarycsp.BINARY)
 >>> csp.add_constraint(scheduling, ['time', 'location', 'length', 'mandatory'])

-This tool can also convert the binary CSP to a BQM.
+This tool, :std:doc:`dwavebinarycsp <binarycsp:index>`, can also convert the binary CSP to a BQM.
 The following code does so and displays the BQM's linear and quadratic coefficients, :math:`q_i` and :math:`q_{i,j}` respectively in :math:`\sum_i^N q_ix_i + \sum_{i<j}^N q_{i,j}x_i  x_j`, which are the inputs for programming the quantum computer.